JACKY1859/JACKY1859.github.io/_pages/about.md

   - /about.html
 ---

-I'm Yujie Lin, a PhD student at Qiuzhen College, Tsinghua University，advised by Jianfeng Lin.
+I'm Yujie Lin, a PhD student at Qiuzhen College, Tsinghua University, advised by Jianfeng Lin.

 ## Research Interests